 The Soviet Champagne dates back to the sparkling wine that Prince Golisym produced on his Crimean estate Novy Svet, which was awarded the Grand Prix at the world exhibition in Paris in 1900.
 Founded by Anton Frolov Bagreyev, this drink is very popular in clubs, bars, and restaurants.

 Georgian Wines (my favorite) are lively and complex with their specific aroma.
 Their quality applies especially to the red table wines, among which pride of place goes to the long-established Muzukani (kept in oak casks for at least three years; dark red with a distinctive aroma), Saperavi (the dyer - naturally semi-sweet with a strong distinctive bouquet and harmonious taste), and also to the later Kindzmarauli (with a strong distinctive bouquet aroma and a velvety taste).

-Of course you'll find many other types of Russian food on the menu, but with the dishes recommended here, you will be pretty much satisfied.
+Of course, there are many other types of Russian food on the menu, but with the dishes, we recommended above, you should be pretty much satisfied.